An ABC of the Most Beautiful Gardens in Sydney

 Mount Annan Botanic Garden

-The largest botanic garden in Australia, Mount Annan Botanic Garden also offers one of the largest concentration of native plants with over 1000 Australia species on display.
+The largest botanic garden in Australia, Mount Annan Botanic Garden, also offers one of the largest concentrations of native plants with over 1000 Australian species on display.
 Perfect for exploring from the comfort of your car, or for cycling or walking.

-The Stolen Memorial Walkway, created as a healing place in remembrance of the Stolen Generation features a panelled monument carved from Hawkesbury sandstone, another key spot which should not be missed.
+The Stolen Memorial Walkway, created as a healing place in remembrance of the Stolen Generation, features a panelled monument carved from Hawkesbury sandstone, another key spot that should not be missed.